 Another way to adjust your desserts is to continue to make your usual desserts while slowly adjusting the quantity of sugar to be less and less.
-You can do this by simply reducing it or by substituting some of the sugar for other ingredients, like applesauce, dates or stevia.
+You can do this by simply reducing it or by substituting some of the sugar for other ingredients, like applesauce, dates.

 While sugar is a tempting addition to dessert, it can mask the flavor of the other ingredients, actually decreasing your pleasure of the essence of the dessert.